Senusret I: Family

+The family relations of the king are well known.
+Senusret I was the son of Amenemhat I. His mother was a queen with the name Neferitatjenen.

+His main wife was Neferu III who was also his sister and mother of his successor Amenemhat II.
+Their known children are Amenemhat II and the princesses Itakayt and Sebat.
+The latter was most likely a daughter of Neferu III as she appears with the latter together in one inscription.

+Reign

 He continued his father's aggressive expansionist policies against Nubia by initiating two expeditions into this region in his 10th and 18th years and established Egypt's formal southern border near the second cataract where he placed a garrison and a victory stele.
 He also organized an expedition to a Western Desert oasis.
 Senusret I established diplomatic relations with some rulers of towns in Syria and Canaan.
 He also tried to centralize the country's political structure by supporting nomarchs who were loyal to him.
 His pyramid was constructed at el-Lisht.
 Senusret I is mentioned in the Story of Sinuhe where he is reported to have rushed back to the royal palace in Memphis from a military campaign in Libya after hearing about the assassination of his father, Amenemhat I.